Update on 24.06.2017

 - handleSampleResults().
 Implements listener logic that is used to handle and process each sampler execution results.
 Called at each iteration of the test for each thread in the thread group.
 In the developed listener, sample data is marshalled into JSON format and sent to a specified Elasticsearch server by invoking its corresponding REST API over HTTP(S).

-Following 3rd party libraries where used in implementation of a listener for Elasticsearch:
+Following 3rd party libraries that are not contained in JMeter distribution, where used in implementation of a listener for Elasticsearch:

 Additionally, generation of a Java class reflecting structure of test results / sample data was done using http://www.jsonschema2pojo.org/.

-Source code of a developed listener, as well as compiled and built plugin (which is distributed as a JAR file) can be downloaded from GitHub – vadim-klimov/JMeter_ElasticsearchListener: JMeter: Listener for Elasticsearch.
-At least JRE 8 is required to use it.
+Source code of the developed listener, as well as compiled and built plugin (which is distributed as a JAR file) can be downloaded from GitHub.

 I have prepared a JMeter test plan that consists of two samplers, which are responsible for generation of SOAP requests (being sent to a SAP PO system to trigger a simple interface) and HTTP requests (being sent to a public Internet service for retrieving current time).